25 Best Vitamin C Supplements

 Natural forms

-There is also a natural "full-spectrum" form containing not only vitamin C but also hundreds of additional plant substances derived from the tropical plants Camu camu, Amla or Acerola.
+There is also a natural "full-spectrum" form containing not only vitamin C but also hundreds of additional plant substances derived from the tropical plants Camu camu, Amla, and Acerola.
 Synthetic and natural vitamin C are identical.
 But the big advantage of vitamin C in the form of a natural plant extract is the presence of those other substances.
 The most important of these are the bioflavonoids.
 These are active substances also found in fruits and vegetables.

 Liposomal vitamin C